Need a Date of Death, Probate, or Estate Appraisal?

 Contra Costa County presents a different set of market dynamics.
 Areas such as Richmond, El Cerrito, Pinole, Hercules, Rodeo, Crockett, and Orinda vary not only by location, but by housing stock, geography, and transaction volume.
 In many cases, these are smaller or more segmented markets, where comparable sales must be carefully selected to reflect the correct competitive environment rather than relying on broader regional trends.

-As an Alameda County and Contra Costa County appraisal specialist, I provide appraisal and valuation services across multiple East Bay communities, with a focus on retrospective and estate-related assignments.
+As an Alameda County, Contra Costa County, Santa Clara County, and San Mateo County appraisal specialist, I provide appraisal and valuation services across multiple Bay Area communities, with a focus on retrospective and estate-related assignments.

 Specialized Retrospective and Estate Valuation